Reinhold Messner: Early life and education

-Messner was born to a German-speaking family settled in St. Peter, Villnöß, near Brixen in South Tyrol, which is part of Northern Italy.
+Messner was born to a German-speaking family in St. Peter, Villnöß, near Brixen in South Tyrol, which is part of Italy.
 According to his sister, his delivery was difficult as he was a large baby and the birth took place during an air raid.
 His mother Maria (1913–1995) was the daughter of a shop owner and 4 years older than her husband.
 His father Josef (1917–1985) was drafted to serve the German army and participated in World War II on the Russian front.
 After the war, he was an auxiliary teacher until 1957, when he became the director of the local school.
 Messner was the second of nine children – Helmut (born 1943), Günther (1946–1970), Erich (born 1948), Waltraud (born 1949), Siegfried (1950–1985), Hubert (born 1953), Hansjörg (born 1955) and Werner (born 1957), and grew up in modest means.

 Messner spent his early years climbing in the Alps and falling in love with the Dolomites.
 His father was strict and sometimes severe with him.
 He led Reinhold to his first summit at the age of five.

 When Messner was 13, he began climbing with his brother Günther, age 11.
 By the time Reinhold and Günther were in their early twenties, they were among Europe's best climbers.

 Since the 1960s, Messner, inspired by Hermann Buhl, was one of the first and most enthusiastic supporters of alpine style mountaineering in the Himalayas, which consisted of climbing with very light equipment and a minimum of external help.
-Messner considered the usual expedition style ("siege tactics") disrespectful toward nature and mountains.
+Messner considered the usual expedition style (which he dubbed "siege tactics") disrespectful toward nature and mountains.